canavan-a/broom/README.md

 # Broom

 A distributed ledger written in Go based loosely on the Satoshi Nakamotot bitcoin whitepaper.
-Credit also given to Gary Gensler's course on MIT openCourseWare: Blockchain and Money.
+Credit also given to Gary Gensler's course on MIT openCourseWare: Blockchain and Money. `Zero` dependencies outside of the Go standard library.

 ## Background